bbertka/python-cfworker/README.md

 To Use
 ================================================================================

-To get the latest version, checkout the repository and run the setup script
+To get the latest version with new features, checkout the repository and run the setup script

 ```
 sudo python setup.py install
 ```

-To install via pip:
+To install a tested production version via pip:

 ```
 pip install python-cfworker